© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site at St Lois Farm is a scheduled monument protected by Historic England under reference 1007818.
 View the official record →

-Moated site at St Lois Farm is a medieval defensive earthwork located in Yorkshire, England.
+Moated site at St Lois Farm is a scheduled ancient monument located in Yorkshire, consisting of a defensive earthwork formed by a water-filled ditch enclosing a raised platform or island.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007818.

 Moated site at St Lois Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007818.